pewpasta/Fire-SelfBot/README.md

 > Here you can see how to decompile a python exe [Klick Here](https://youtu.be/VGkMJTkZvyo) Now have fun with it Cheers 😉

+> For the EXE you need the .ddl file idk why

 ## Author 👤 **Psyro**
 * Website: [Homepage](https://psyro.de/)